• Skip to primary navigation

 Servings 6

-This gluten-free quinoa tabbouleh salad blends authentic Lebanese taste with gluten-free eating by using quinoa in lieu of bulgar wheat.
+This gluten-free tabbouleh salad blends authentic Lebanese taste with gluten-free eating by using quinoa in lieu of bulgar wheat.

 Ingredients